microsoft/kernel-memory/README.md

 Semantic Memory works and scales at best when running as a service, allowing to ingest thousands of documents and information without blocking your app.

-However, you can use Semantic Memory also serverless, embedding the `MemoryPipelineClient` in your app.
+However, you can use Semantic Memory also serverless, embedding the `MemoryServerlessClient` in your app.

 > ### Importing documents into your Semantic Memory can be as simple as this:
 >
 > ```csharp
-> var memory = new MemoryPipelineClient();
+> var memory = new MemoryServerlessClient();
 >
 > // Import a file (default user)
 > await memory.ImportFileAsync("meeting-transcript.docx");